irmen/prog8/docs/source/programming.rst

     It uses some extra logic to not consider the carry flag as extra rotation bit.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

-rsave()
-    Saves the CPU registers and the status flags.
-    You can now more or less 'safely' use the registers directly, until you restore them again so the generated code can carry on normally.
-    Note: it's not needed to rsave() before an asm subroutine that clobbers the X register (which is used as the internal evaluation stack pointer).
-    The compiler will take care of this situation automatically.
-    Note: the 16 bit 'virtual' registers of the Commander X16 are not saved.

-rrestore()
-    Restores the CPU registers and the status flags from previously saved values.
-    Note: the 16 bit 'virtual' registers of the Commander X16 are not restored.

-read_flags()
-    Returns the current value of the CPU status register.

 sizeof(name)
     Number of bytes that the object 'name' occupies in memory.
 This is a constant determined by the data type of the object.
 For instance, for a variable of type uword, the sizeof is 2.
     For an 10 element array of floats, it is 50 (on the C-64, where a float is 5 bytes).
     Note: usually you will be interested in the number of elements in an array, use len() for that.

-set_carry()  /  clear_carry()
-    Set (or clear) the CPU status register Carry flag.
-No result value.
-    (translated into ``SEC`` or ``CLC`` cpu instruction)

-set_irqd()  /  clear_irqd()
-    Set (or clear) the CPU status register Interrupt Disable flag.
-No result value.
-    (translated into ``SEI`` or ``CLI`` cpu instruction)

 swap(x, y)
     Swap the values of numerical variables (or memory locations) x and y in a fast way.